grahamzemel/WebHeckScanner/README.md

 # Tools Utilized:
 ### Larger tools stored in their own folders:

-[Sqlmap](https://github.com/sqlmapproject/sqlmap), a tool for testing sql injection vulnerabilities which are some of the most dangerous.
+[Sqlmap](https://github.com/sqlmapproject/sqlmap), a tool for testing SQL injection vulnerabilities which are some of the most dangerous.
 [Nikto](https://github.com/sullo/nikto), a tool for scanning websites written in perl, easy to use, one of my favorites.
 [Nuclei](https://github.com/projectdiscovery/nuclei) is likely the most customizable tool out there for web pentesting, there's about a million different templates to scan with on Github.